miguelmota/javascript-idiosyncrasies/README.md

 This is a growing collection of JavaScript intricacies, or things that are not easily understood.

+Good for interview questions.
+If you can explain why the answer is to all questions then you are truly a JavaScript ninja.

 Feel free to submit pull requests :)

 ## Snippets